eidandreammer/BiteSite/agency-intake-site/CLOUDFLARE_SETUP.md

 ## 🚀 Quick Fix for Current Error

+The build is failing because:
+1. Environment variables are missing
+2. API routes need Edge Runtime configuration

-The build is failing because environment variables are missing.
-Here's how to fix it:
+Here's how to fix both issues:

 ### 1. Set Environment Variables in Cloudflare Pages